So, you want to grow hemp?

 CBD is extracted from the female hemp plants.

-On CBD hemp farm, there are typically 1,000-1,600 plants grown per acre and all are tended to individually.
+On CBD hemp farms, there are typically 1,000-1,600 plants grown per acre and all are tended to individually by the farmer.

 It’s grown similarly to marijuana, with the big difference being the levels of THC contained in the plant itself.